 Our Oklahoma bankruptcy lawyers can help you get a fresh financial start.
-If you’re having a difficult time paying your debt and you’re constantly harassed by creditors an Oklahoma Bankruptcy may be the answer for you and your family.
+If you’re having a difficult time paying your debt we can help.
+If you’re constantly being harassed by creditors an Bankruptcy may be the answer for you and your family.

 Married couples can file a bankruptcy either together or individually.
 This means that if you’re married and your spouse doesn’t want to file they don’t have to.
 The bankruptcy wont impact them at all.

-Some common misconceptions about bankruptcy are that you cant discharge credit cards or medical debt or that you lose your home or your car.
-Although certain restrictions do apply, bankruptcy is much more straight forward than many people imagine
+Some common misconceptions about bankruptcy are that you cant discharge credit cards or medical bills.
+Many people also think that they’ll lose their home or car.
+Although certain restrictions do apply, filing bankruptcy doesn’t mean that you’ll lose all of your property.

 Bankruptcy protection is a federal program that allows you to file either a chapter 7 bankruptcy or a chapter 13 bankruptcy.
-Bankruptcy is a Federal Program designed to reduce or eliminate most if not all of your debt and in many cases get a fresh financial start.
+Bankruptcy is a Federal Program designed to reduce or eliminate most if not all of your debt.
+Many cases end in a fresh financial start.
 Each year thousands of cases are filed and the vast majority of them are successful.

 Oklahoma Chapter 7 Bankruptcy